 (December 31, 1966)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
-Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 60-61 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+* his artist statement creating art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 60-61.

 - Painting is an aid to vision.
 It turns life, the complexity of life, into something visible.
 It reveals things that we don’t know how to see.